Alf Felton

 Alfred D Felton (1889-1951) was the first Australian after World War I to win the professional World Sculling Championship.
-Before the war seven other Australians had held the title.
+Seven other Australians had held the title before the war.

 Life and racing

 Felton was born in Walker Street, North Sydney, on 28 August 1889.
-After he grew up he was employed as a blacksmith's striker which helped develop his handsome physique and strength for rowing.
+After he grew up he was employed as a blacksmith's striker which helped develop his physique and strength for rowing.
 By eighteen years of age he stood six feet two inches tall and weighed thirteen and a half stone.
 He became a pupil of former world champion Peter Kemp.
 Felton was involved in the normal smaller regattas and match races that were the bread and butter of the professional scullers.
 His first races of note were those held at Foxton, New Zealand when he was chosen as one of nine men from Australia to represent their country at the Foxton Handicap Races held on 2 and 3 December 1909.
 Eight New Zealand men made up the field and Felton was successful in beating all to take the £150 first prize and a cup valued at £25.

-From these races Felton gained the reputation of a dashing sprinter and there was some doubt about his stamina in races longer than two miles.
+From these races, Felton gained the reputation of a dashing sprinter and there was some doubt about his stamina in races longer than two miles.
 In June 1911 he raced Frank Hagney over the full length of the Parramatta course of about three and a quarter miles.
 He won easily.
 In April 1912 he beat William (Billy) Fogwell for the Northern Rivers (NSW) Championship.
 However he was criticised for delaying the start of the race by over an hour.